Somoresh/multilabel-movie-genre-classifier/README.md

 # Model Training
 Crafted with precision, I finetuned a "distilroberta-base" model sourced from HuggingFace Transformers utilizing Fastai and Blurr frameworks.
 Through meticulous training across two stages, employing both freeze and unfreeze techniques, I distilled the essence of optimal performance.
 Ultimately, the pinnacle of excellence emerged, boasting an impressive accuracy of 87.6%.
 For a deeper understanding of the model's evolution, the comprehensive training notebook awaits exploration at notebooks/Multilabel_Text_Classifier.ipynb

+# Model Compression and ONNX Inference
+The trained model has a memory of 300+MB.
+This model was compressed using ONNX .
+The compression code can be found in notebooks/onnx_inference(1).ipynb and the model links can be found in models folder.

 # Model Deployment
  The compressed model is deployed to HuggingFace Spaces Gradio App.
 I utilized the Gradio App to deploy the model.
  HuggingFace Spaces [Here](https://huggingface.co/spaces/Somoresh/movie-genre-classifier)